colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 which was generally when we handed a dataframe to Plotly -- it didn't yet understand Polars objects.

 Though this has changed today, thanks to the Dataframe Interchange Protocol.
-In a project started today, plotly should understand how to handle the polars dataframe object.
+In a project started today, Plotly should understand how to handle the polars dataframe object.

 :::

----

-## CODE TOUR

 ---